Does this test have other names?

 How do I get ready for this test?

-You may need to not eat or drink anything but water for a certain time before having
+provider may ask you to not eat or drink anything but water for a certain time before

-the test.
-In addition, be sure your healthcare provider knows about all medicines,
+having the test.
+Be sure your healthcare provider knows about all medicines, herbs,